simp/simp-utils/share/transition_scripts/openldap_to_389ds/README.md

 ### Install scripts

-Install the scripts and necessary dependencies on the 389-DS server.
+Install the scripts and necessary dependencies on the 389-DS server:

 ```
 sudo yum install -y simp-utils rubygem-net-ldap
 ```

+The rubygem-net-ldap package is available from the EPEL repository.

 ### Clean and Import the LDIF File

-On the 389-DS Server:
+On the 389-DS server:

   * Copy the `simp_openldap.ldif` file to a secure location
-    * Protect this file!
-It has a great deal of sensitive information
+    * **Protect this file!
+It has a great deal of sensitive information**

   * Remove the file from the OpenLDAP server
   * Run the following replacing <your basedn> with your actual Base DN
-    * Check your Hiera data if you are not sure what your Base DN is
+    * Check your Hieradata if you are not sure what your Base DN is

 ```
 export PATH=$PATH:/usr/share/simp/transition_scripts/openldap_to_389ds